dantenetwork/Demo-Show/README.md

 # Demo Shows

 Many interesting dApps can be developed based on Dante protocol stack.
-No matter which chain dApps are deployed on, they can be shared to the whole web3 ecosystems with the help of Dante.
+No matter which chain dApps are deployed on, their services and abilities can be shared to the whole Web3 ecosystems with the help of Dante.

 ## Index
 * [Application Demo](#application-demo)